-As for her never putting her training to use – maybe not fully, but two more Swedish movie bit-parts arrived in 1945, by coincidence or not.
+As for her never putting her training to use – maybe not fully, but in 1945 two more Swedish movie bit-parts arrived, by coincidence or not.
 On 8th May, the day the The Second World War ended in Europe, filming commenced on ’13 Stolar’ (’13 Chairs’) in which Hjördis appeared, suitably, as a model.

 She also modelled clothes for a short film, shot in August and premiered in October, called ‘Tidningar!
 Tidningar!'(‘Newspapers!
-Newspapers!’) which was made to celebrate 300 years of the Swedish press.
+Newspapers!’) that was made to celebrate 300 years of the Swedish press.

 A final (uncredited) movie appearance followed in September, with Hjördis playing an officer’s wife in ‘Brita i grosshandlarhuset’ (‘Brita in the Merchant’s House’ or ‘The Maid’).
 Filming was completed on 28th November, but Hjördis was not in Sweden for the premiere in February 1946.